0xcert/framework/docs/connectors/ethereum-api.md

 **Result:**

-A `boolean` which tells if the provider can be used.
+A `boolean` which tells whether the provider can be used.

 **Example:**